 - CHAT (Care and Hospitality at Thornbury) offers a warm welcome and simple refreshments to asylum seekers waiting for their appeals to start at the Asylum and Immigration Hearings Centre at Phoenix House.
 CHAT’s weekly English conversation class meets at Touchstone (see below) each Wednesday morning.

 Contact: BEACON office; Touchstone 32 Merton Rd, BD71RE; 01274 727525;[email protected]

 ABIGAIL HOUSING: abigailhousing.org.uk/

 Destitution Project: housing for asylum seekers made homeless by negative asylum decisions.
 Currently 5 houses in Bradford.
 Contact: 01274 767887 / [email protected]

 Refugee Housing Project: Temporary accommodation and support, currently only in Leeds, for those whose Home Office support has just ended.
 Contact 07743 189314 / [email protected].

 Thursday Drop-In.
 Held 6 to 7.30pm at Bradford Deaf Centre, 25 Hallfield Road, Bradford BD1 3RP.
 A good meal is provided and donated clothing and goods are often available.
-Members are signposted to relevant agencies and other sources of support.
-On the first Thursday of the month there is usually an Open Meeting with interpreters to plan future activities, air views and disseminate information.
-There is no distinction between ‘client’ and volunteer, between continuing and ‘failed’ asylum seekers and successful refugees – all are seen as members.
+Signposting to relevant agencies and other sources of support.
+On the first Thursday of the month there is usually an Open Meeting to plan future activities, air views and share information.

 Woman’s Club.
 For women and their children.
 Also at Bradford Deaf Centre, 1-4pm every Thursday.
 The Club provides opportunities for women to socialise.
 Relevant professionals regularly attend to provide advice and signposting.